paramaggarwal/blog/content/programming-an-stm32f103-board-using-its-usb-port/index.md

 ---
-title: "Programming an STM32F103 board using its USB port (Blue Pill)"
+title: 'Programming an STM32F103 board using its USB port (Blue Pill)'
-description: "The bare STM32F103 board only comes with a default USART boot loader.
+description: 'The bare STM32F103 board only comes with a default USART boot loader.
 Even though there is a USB port on the board, you cannot use it to program it because it does not have the relevant bootloader.
-I…"
+I…'
-date: "2016-12-10T21:28:10.149Z"
+date: '2016-12-10T21:28:10.149Z'
 categories:
   - Arduino
   - Physical Computing
   - Microcontrollers